-Pat Benatar In the Studio for her multi-million seller second album forty years ago, “Crimes of Passion”.
+Pat Benatar In the Studio for her multi-million seller second album in 1980, “Crimes of Passion”.

 Roger Waters admitted to me that in 1980 Pink Floyd had been guaranteed one million dollars per night to perform "The Wall" on a stadium tour.
 "And I refused to do it outdoors," Waters tells me in this classic rock interview.
 "But how can you do a show, that's about the alienation you feel about doing stadium shows, in a stadium?"